 The Porsche 911 range will seem baffling at first glance.
-A peruse of the 911 configurator on the Porsche GB website currently presents users with no less than 25 different versions to choose from, with different body styles and various designations like S, Turbo, GT and more thrown around with abandon.
-The model’s history is fairly convoluted too.
+A peruse of the 911 configurator on the Porsche GB website currently presents users with no less than 26 different versions to choose from, with different body styles and various designations like S, Turbo, GT and more thrown around with abandon.
+The range has grown further in 2023, and the model’s history is fairly convoluted too.

 But don’t worry - we’ve put together this special guide to help you make sense of the madness.
 Read on, and you’ll become a Porsche 911 expert.